-An applicant that demonstrates within the application that they have a current ADAP waiting list will receive a funding preference.
+You can request funding preference if you demonstrate within the application that you have a current ADAP waiting list.

 3. Assessment of Risk and Other Pre-Award Activities

 HRSA may elect not to fund applicants with management or financial instability that directly relates to the organization's ability to implement statutory, regulatory or other requirements (45 CFR § 75.205).